cosmospkg/cosmos-docs/docs/02-Core-Concepts.md

 - `normal`: A real package with files to extract and install
 - `nebula`: A virtual package that only contains dependencies (no source, no script)

+> If using Stellar, the `type` field is populated by the `stellar new-star` command.

 Nebulae can define system roles, such as:
 ```toml
 name = "dev-base"